Skip to Main Content

 A photo of the bear (at the time of harvest) along with GPS coordinates or specific location should be collected.

-IMPORTANT: The harvested bear should also be reported to bearmange@dwr.virginia.gov with the photo and conformation number from reporting the harvest.
+IMPORTANT: The harvested bear should also be reported to bearmange@dwr.virginia.gov with the photo and confirmation number from reporting the harvest.
 DWR will evaluate the submission and contact the hunter regarding license status or to collect additional information on the harvested bear’s condition.
 If you do not have access to email you may call the VA Wildlife Conflict Helpline as soon as possible (1-855-571-9003), however there may be some delays when reporting by phone.

 Best Management Practices for Possible Exposure to a Mange-Infested Bear